 - Participation in extra-curricular clubs is carefully monitored to ensure participation is equitable and broad.
-When this is not the case, interventions are made to support access and participation. - The extra-curricular offer is monitored so that what is offered is equitable to both genders in terms of variety and volume. - Lunchtimes are regularly run extra-curricular clubs due to a significant number of students making long bus journeys home at the end of the school day. - Financial support may be given to specific pupils to support their equitable access to all aspects of the extra-curriculum activities.
+When this is not the case, interventions are made to support access and participation. - The extra-curricular offer is monitored so that what is offered is equitable to both genders in terms of variety and volume. - Extra-curricular clubs are regularly run at lunchtimes due to a significant number of students making long bus journeys home at the end of the school day. - Financial support may be given to specific pupils to support their equil access to all aspects of the extra-curriculum activities.

-4.0 CONSULTATION
+6.0 CONSULTATION

-4.1 This policy was written following consultation between Senior Leaders and Governors; it was approved by the Policy Committee on behalf of the Governing Board.
+This policy was written following consultation between Senior Leaders and Governors; it was approved by the Policy Committee on behalf of the Governing Board.

-5.0 MONITORING, REPORTING AND EVALUATION
+7.0 MONITORING, REPORTING AND EVALUATION

-5.1 Curriculum will be monitored closely by the QLTC to ensure that it adheres to the terms of this policy.
-Should issues arise that are not covered by the terms of this policy, the QLTC will make recommendations to SLT and the GB for the amendment of the policy.
+Curriculum will be monitored closely by the Curriculum and Quality of Teaching Committee to ensure that it adheres to the terms of this policy.
+Should issues arise that are not covered by the terms of this policy, the Curriculum and Quality of Teaching Committee will make recommendations to SLT and the GB for the amendment of the policy.
 A review will also occur every 3 years.